Rebel Ridge Outfitters

 Is a guide necessary?

-be done from a bench or on foot.
-(2) All vehicles must remain on the fencelines.
-(3) Safe hunting practices must be maintained at all times.
+We have a few simple rules.
+(1) We do not allow hunting to take place from a vehicle.
+All shooting must be done from a bench or on foot.
+(2) Safe hunting practices must be maintained at all times.
 Some properties will have livestock present.
 This requires extra caution and constant awareness.
-If any unsafe act is observed or if blatant disregard for our simple requests is apparant, your group will be required to leave immediately.
+Some properties are bordered on at least one side by a road or have dwellings nearby.
+These properties require extra planning so as not to end up shooting at the roadway.
+(3) Always know what is beyond your target before you take the shot.
+If any unsafe act is observed or if blatant disregard for our simple requests is apparent, your group will be required to leave immediately.
+If you do anything illegal and the authorities show up, you're on your own.